namanmakhija/clearity-backend/README.md

 }
 ```

-+ Error responses from your API should also also be a JSON object with a `message` and `data` fields.
+3. Error responses from your API should also also be a JSON object with a `message` and `data` fields.
 Messages have to sensible and human readable so that on the client side it can be displayed to the user.
 Also, it should be independent of the server side technology that you are using.
 For example, your API should not return an error message directly from Mongoose to the client.
 For examples of error messages, take a look at the API reference implementation that we have provided.

-+ Your API should respond with appropriate [HTTP status codes](http://www.restapitutorial.com/httpstatuscodes.html) for both successful and error responses.
+4. Your API should respond with appropriate [HTTP status codes](http://www.restapitutorial.com/httpstatuscodes.html) for both successful and error responses.
 You should at least have the following codes: 200 (success), 201 (created), 404 (not found), 500 (server error).

-+ You should implement the query string functionality by using the methods provided by Mongoose (as opposed to querying Mongoose for all the results and then doing the filtering/sorting/skipping etc. in your Node/Express application code).
+5. You should implement the query string functionality by using the methods provided by Mongoose (as opposed to querying Mongoose for all the results and then doing the filtering/sorting/skipping etc. in your Node/Express application code).

-+ Have server side validation for:
+6. Have server side validation for:
-    + Users cannot be created (or updated) without a name or email.
+    - Users cannot be created (or updated) without a name or email.
 All other fields that the user did not specify should be set to reasonable values.
-    + Multiple users with the same email cannot exist.
+    - Multiple users with the same email cannot exist.
-    + Tasks cannot be created (or updated) without a name or a deadline.
+    - Tasks cannot be created (or updated) without a name or a deadline.
 All other fields that the user did not specify should be set to reasonable values.

-+ In terms of code, your routes can be defined in the `server.js` file.
+7. In terms of code, your routes can be defined in the `server.js` file.
 Your Mongoose models should however all be under the `models` directory.

-#### Grading Breakdown

 ## Tips
   - Start early!
   - Please DO NOT delete the `.gitignore file` from the project
+  - Check out [Postman](https://www.getpostman.com/postman) to your API

 ## Rules
 1. This is an individual assignment.
 No collaboration is permitted.